EIP-7594: PeerDAS - Peer Data Availability Sampling

 Abstract

-PeerDAS (Peer Data Availability Sampling) is a networking protocol that allows beacon nodes to perform data availability sampling (DAS) to ensure that blob data has been made available while downloading only a subset of the data.
+PeerDAS (Peer Data Availability Sampling) is a networking protocol that allows nodes to perform data availability sampling (DAS) to ensure that blob data has been made available while downloading only a subset of the data.
 PeerDAS utilizes gossip for distribution, discovery for finding peers of particular data custody, and peer requests for sampling.

 Motivation